TFusionOcc: T-Primitive Based Object-Centric Multi-Sensor Fusion Framework for 3D Occupancy Prediction: Experimental Results

-To thoroughly study the effect of distance on the proposed method, we further evaluate our TFusionOcc against other SOTA algorithms in different sector ranges [0$\sim$10m, 10$\sim$20m, 20$\sim$30m, 30$\sim$40m, 40$\sim$50m] and present the evaluation results in Figure \ref{perform_sec}.
+To thoroughly study the effect of distance on the proposed method, we evaluate our TFusionOcc against other SOTA algorithms in different sector ranges [0$\sim$10m, 10$\sim$20m, 20$\sim$30m, 30$\sim$40m, 40$\sim$50m] and present the evaluation results in Fig.~\ref{perform_sec}.

-In the whole validation set, the T-SQ-IW-25600 setting dominates performance, followed by the T-SQ-IW-12800 setting under the mIoU metric, as shown in Figure \ref{mIoU_whole_sec_trend}.
-However, once the perception sector range reaches 30$\sim$40 m or 40$\sim$50 m, the geometric prediction capability under the settings T-SQ-IW-25600 and T-SQ-IW-12800 is outperformed by DAOcc and OccCylindrical, as shown in Figure \ref{IoU_whole_sec_trend}.
-In the rainy scenario, our T-SQ-IW-25600 and T-SQ-IW-12800 achieved par performance with DAOcc in the 0$\sim$10m sector range, but in the remaining sector range, the vast majority of our settings outperform DAOcc and OccCylindrical in mIoU metrics as presented in Figure \ref{mIoU_rainy_sec_trend}.
+In the whole validation set, the T-SQ-IW-25600 setting dominates performance, followed by the T-SQ-IW-12800 setting under the mIoU metric, as shown in Fig.~\ref{mIoU_whole_sec_trend}.
+However, once the perception sector range reaches 30$\sim$40 m or 40$\sim$50 m, the geometric prediction capability under the settings T-SQ-IW-25600 and T-SQ-IW-12800 is outperformed by DAOcc and OccCylindrical, as shown in Fig.~\ref{IoU_whole_sec_trend}.
+In the rainy scenario, our T-SQ-IW-25600 and T-SQ-IW-12800 achieved par performance with DAOcc in the 0$\sim$10m sector range, but in the remaining sector range, the vast majority of our settings outperform DAOcc and OccCylindrical in mIoU metrics as presented in Fig.~\ref{mIoU_rainy_sec_trend}.
 Regarding the geometry prediction capability, our TFusionOcc, in all settings, outperforms DAOcc and OccCylindrical for the sector ranges 0$\sim$10m, 10$\sim$20m and 20$\sim$30m.
-However, as the perception sector range reaches 30$\sim$40 m and 40$\sim$50 m, our proposed approach is slightly left behind other SOTA algorithms, as shown in Figure \ref{IoU_rainy_sec_trend}.
+However, as the perception sector range reaches 30$\sim$40 m and 40$\sim$50 m, our proposed approach is slightly left behind other SOTA algorithms, as shown in Fig.~\ref{IoU_rainy_sec_trend}.
 In the nighttime scenario, under the mIoU criterion, since the perception sector range is very close, like 0$\sim$10m and 10$\sim$20m, our T-SQ-IW-25600 and T-SQ-25600 achieved the best and second-best performance.
-As the perception sector range reaches 30$\sim$40m and 40$\sim$50m, our TFusionOcc in all settings achieved par performance with DAOcc and OccCylindrical, as shown in Figure \ref{mIoU_night_sec_trend}.
+As the perception sector range reaches 30$\sim$40m and 40$\sim$50m, our TFusionOcc in all settings achieved par performance with DAOcc and OccCylindrical, as shown in Fig.~\ref{mIoU_night_sec_trend}.
 Regarding the geometry prediction capability measured under the IoU criterion, our approach in all settings outperforms the others in the sector ranges 0$\sim$10m, 10$\sim$20m and 20$\sim$30m.
-Nevertheless, our approach lags behind other SOTA algorithms when the perception sector range reaches 30$\sim$40m and 40$\sim$50m as shown in Figure \ref{IoU_night_sec_trend}.
+Nevertheless, our approach lags behind other SOTA algorithms when the perception sector range reaches 30$\sim$40m and 40$\sim$50m as shown in Fig.~\ref{IoU_night_sec_trend}.